Coronavirus digest: Germany sees another record high in daily cases | DW | 20.01.2022

 The health ministry registered a total of 60,552 new coronavirus infections, the most since the pandemic began, as the country gears up for an omicron-fueled fourth wave.

-Due to a shortage of tests, authorities are asking people to isolate at home rather then get tested for COVID-19.
+Due to a shortage of tests, authorities are asking people to isolate at home rather than get tested for COVID-19.

 dvv/dj (AFP.
 AP, dpa, Reuters)